For Our Customers

 Quality Management Systems

-Since its establishment, Rakuten has been committed to providing quality services to its customers.
-To keep this commitment today, three types of initiatives are conducted under the leadership of our Group COO (Chief Operating Officer): “Quality Improvement Activities,” “Quality Assurance Activities,” and “Quality Control
+Since establishment, Rakuten has committed to providing quality services to its customers.
+To keep this commitment today, three types of initiatives are conducted under the leadership of our Group COO (Chief Operating Officer): “Quality Improvement Activities,” “Quality Assurance Activities” and “Quality Control Circle Activities.”

-Rakuten, Inc. and Group companies also participate in committees that lead Group-wide quality initiatives.
+We have also established committees that lead Group-wide quality initiatives in which Rakuten Group, Inc. and the wider Rakuten Group participate.
+The Quality Assurance Committee discusses the establishment and abolishment of quality standards and guidelines, and the evaluation of quality measures taken.
 The Quality Improvement Committee promotes implementation of quality-related measures and adoption of these measures in our services by monitoring service and product quality based on NPS® (Net Promotor Score)* and sharing best practices.
-The Quality Assurance Committee discusses the establishment and abolishment of quality standards and guidelines, and the evaluation of quality measures taken.

 Quality Assurance Activities